HeyYouWhoMe/BroadcastViewer/README.md

 }
  ```

- This is because we wanted all of the ViewModels except for the AboutViewModel to inplement this interface:
+ This is because we wanted all of the ViewModels except for the AboutViewModel to implement this interface:

  ```
     public class ImmediateViewModel : BaseViewModel, IUpdateMacroInfo